warestack/watchflow/docs/getting-started/configuration.md

 ## Rule Configuration

+**💡 Pro Tip**: Not sure if your rule is supported?
+Test it at [watchflow.dev](https://watchflow.dev) first!
+Enter your natural language rule description, and the tool will generate the YAML configuration for you.
+Simply copy and paste it into your `rules.yaml` file.

 ### Basic Rule Structure

 Rules are defined in YAML format and stored in `.watchflow/rules.yaml` in your repository.
 Each rule consists of